TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/lua/index.md

 if #arg > 0 then
     print(string.reverse(arg[1]))
 end

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Lua](https://sampleprograms.io/languages/lua) was written by:
+Reverse String in [Lua](https://sampleprograms.io/languages/lua) was written by:

 - Jeremy Grifski
 - Matt Wiley

+This article was written by:

+- Jeremy Grifski
+- Matt Wiley
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 03 2019 19:09:30.
-The solution was first committed on Sep 19 2018 19:41:10.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution